Central Committee Meeting Minutes

 'State Budget Crisis' Speakers

-‘State Budget Crisis’ Guest speakers were Representative Mike Madden, Senator Ogden Driskill, Senator Jeff Wasserberger.
+‘State Budget Crisis’ Guest speakers were Representative Mike Madden, Senator Ogden Driskill, Senator Jeff Wasserburger.

 Senator Driskill’s comments

-State budget is back at least 10 years.
+The state budget is back at least 10 years.
 Further cuts will now be actual positions.
 There is an $800 million shortfall.
 There are 3 options; can cut, can tax, or can spend savings.
-Education budget is not balanced and will not be.
+The education budget is not balanced and will not be.
 It is not a rosy picture.
 Wyoming economy has not recovered, coal has stabilized, oil has not.
 Once Capital Gains is spent, it is gone.
 There will be cuts and they will hurt.

 Wyoming has most school employees per capita.
 70% of graduates not ready to enter UW.
 What we do on the inside is more important.
 Schools can withstand more cuts.